Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Conclusions

-This paper presents the first spatially resolved data of low-redshift ($z<0.3$) long duration GRB hosts at high spectral resolution.
-It is likely also the highest redshift sample for which different kinematical components have be spatially resolved.
-We studied the kinematics of the H$\alpha$ emission line as well as the abundances using other detected emission lines.
-Our main findings are the following:
+This paper presents the first spatially resolved data of low-redshift long duration GRB hosts at high spectral resolution, able to distinguish different kinematical components.
+We study the kinematics using H$\alpha$ and include a limited study on abundances:

-\begin{itemize} \item Low redshift GRB hosts mostly belong to the class of BCDs and dIrrs with properties similar to the general population of these classes.
+\begin{itemize} \item Low redshift GRB hosts are often BCDs and dIrrs with properties similar to the general population of these galaxies.

-\item Only two out of six galaxies show a regular velocity field that would come from a rotating disk.
-The two most compact hosts are clearly dispersion dominated with very little rotation.
-The remaining two have a double narrow component which could point to systems that are in the process of merging.
+\item Only two out of six hosts show a rotating disk.
+The two most compact hosts are dispersion dominated with very little rotation.
+The remaining two have a double narrow component which could point to systems in the process of merging.

-\item The GRB location is very often close to but not on the brightest region in the host and not at the position of the highest line width.
-This might be an indication for kicks from a binary companion that has exploded as a SN previously or some factor related to the location of very massive star-formation inside a SF region.
+\item The GRB is close to but not at the brightest region nor that with the highest $\sigma$.
+This might be an indication for kicks from a binary companion or some particular conditions in the SF region that give rise to the GRBs.

-\item All galaxies have underlying broad components with a FWHM of 200--300 km\,s$^{-1}$ and in most cases these are blueshifted compared to the main emission peak.
-We interpret this as the broad components being connected to outflows due to winds from young stars and/or possibly the first supernova explosions.
-For the lower mass hosts of our sample, the velocities of the wind (V$_\mathrm{max}$) are higher than the escape velocity and hence the gas is actually capable of leaving the galaxy.
+\item All galaxies have underlying broad components with a $\sigma$ of 50 -- 110 km\,s$^{-1}$ blueshifted compared to the main emission peak.
+We interpret these components as outflows due to winds from young stars and/or supernova explosions.
+For low mass hosts, the velocities of the wind (V$_\mathrm{max}$) supersede escape velocity and the gas might actually be capable of leaving the galaxy.

-\item For GRB 030329, there are independent evidences for a metal-rich outflow from absorption lines, but GRB 060218, a very similar galaxy, does not show absorption lines at high velocities.
-Unfortunately, at low redshift we often lack absorption line spectra from the GRB itself, while at high-$z$ those absorption components stretching over several 100 km\,s$^{-1}$ are detected frequently.
+\item For GRB 030329, there is evidence for a metal-rich outflow from absorption lines, but GRB 060218, a very similar galaxy, does not show absorption lines at high velocities.
+Unfortunately, at low redshift we often lack absorption line spectra, while at high-$z$ those absorption components stretching over several 100 km\,s$^{-1}$ are detected frequently.

-\item The strength of this broad component changes across the galaxy but the largest contribution or width is not necessarily associated twith the region of highest SFR.
-On the other hand, the velocity does not follow the general rotation field of the galaxy but its centroid stays rather constant across the host.
+\item The strength of the broad component changes across the galaxy but the largest contribution or width is not necessarily associated with the region of highest SFR.
+The velocity field of the broad component does not follow the general rotation field of the galaxy.